veda-consulting/ncn-civi-zoom/README.md

 * It also updates the unmatched zoom participants details(name and email) to the custom field 'Unmatched Zoom Participants' of the corressponding event.

 ### Others
-* Added a new custom field 'Zoom Join Link' to store zoom joining link which will be automatically saved upon saving the event.
+* Added a new custom field 'Zoom Join Link' to store zoom joining link which will be automatically updated upon saving the event.